all-things-networking/count-buffy/Readme.md

 The output shows a sequence of input and output traffic.
 Each sequence shows the number of packets at each time step.
-In the output traffic, there should be at most on packet within each two subsequent time steps.
+In the output traffic, there should be at most one packet within each two subsequent time steps.

-## Experiments Summary
+## Experiments

+### Summary of Experiments

 | Experiment id | Description                            |
 |---------------|----------------------------------------|